 No longer a clumsy toddler, your 5 years 6 months old child’s physical development is quite obvious.
 Quite nimble and agile, your little one loves to run, jump and play.
 Encourage plenty of outdoor play as this is crucial to proper physical development.

-Here are some physical development milestones your child should have hit by now:
+Here are some physical development milestones your child should have hit by now.
+He/she:

-- Fully potty-trained and can use the toilet alone
+- Is fully potty-trained and can use the toilet alone.

-- Your 5 years 6 months old will grow into a very confident young person if you allow him to showcase his physical abilities.
-Don’t curb his desire to run around!
+- Your 5 years 6 months old will grow into a very confident young person if you allow him/her to showcase his/her physical abilities.
+Don’t curb your child’s desire to run around!

-- Give your child more activities to help him practice his new skills.
-Bring him to a new playground, go on long walks or enrol your child in sports.
+- Give your child more activities to help him practice new skills.
+Bring him/her to a new playground, go on long walks or enrol your child in sports.

-- Now that your child can handle cutlery, encourage him to use eating utensils the right away.
+- Now that your child can handle cutlery, encourage the use of eating utensils the right away.
 This helps your child’s fine motor skills develop.

-If you notice that your child isn’t accomplishing some skills, taking them to a doctor will help to assess the child’s development.
+If you notice that your child isn’t accomplishing some skills, taking him/her to a doctor will help to assess the child’s development.
 Watch out for these signs.

 Your child’s cognitive development refers to the growth of his mind.
 At this stage of development your child has a highly active imagination and is very curious.
 All these are signs of good cognitive development.

 Your child will try to reason and argue with you, especially if he wants something.
-While you might think he's being cheeky, this is in fact a sign that your little one’s brain is engaging in critical thinking and rational thought.
+While you might think he/she is being cheeky, this is in fact a sign that your little one’s brain is engaging in critical thinking and rational thought.

-Keep an eye out for the following developments in your child, too:
+Keep an eye out for the following developments, too.
+Your child:

-- Draws a caricature of the human body with at least 7 body parts
+- Draws a caricature of the human body with at least seven body parts.

-- Your child may exhibit more complex thought at this stage, but you should still communicate with simple (but not “baby talk”) words so he can still follow your conversation.
+- Your child may exhibit more complex thought at this stage, but you should still communicate with simple (but not “baby talk”) words so he/she can still follow your conversation.

-- Encourage your child to write and draw more, as this will improve not only their literacy level but also their self-confidence.
+- Encourage your child to write and draw more, as this will improve not only literacy levels but also self-confidence.

-- Ask your child about his day, every day.
-This is a great way for your little one to learn how to verbally express his thoughts.
-You will find that not only will he recount activities, but he will also offer insights into things that happened around him.
+- Ask your child about his/her day, every day.
+This is a great way for your little one to learn how to verbally express his or her thoughts.
+You will find that not only will he/she recount activities, but will also offer insights into things that happened around him/her.

 If your child:

-- While you can still get the occasional meltdowns, at this stage your little one is all about presenting his own side of the argument and making sure he gets his point across verbally.
+- While you can still get the occasional meltdowns, at this stage your little one is all about presenting his/her own side of the argument and making sure he/she gets his/her point across verbally.

-- Reinforce your child’s conflict resolution skills by teaching him to apologise when his is wrong
+- Reinforce your child’s conflict resolution skills by teaching him/her to apologise when he/she is wrong

 - The point above will work even better if you apologise to your child too, when appropriate.

-- Your child will learn to verbally express dissatisfaction if you take time to listen to him.
-Once this becomes a pattern, tantrums will reduce
+- Your child will learn to verbally express dissatisfaction if you take time to listen to him/her.
+Once this becomes a pattern, tantrums will reduce.

 When to talk to your doctor: